satishdasyam/android-MVVM/README.md

 # android-MVVM
-This is an example to demonstarte MVVM, its half done
+This is an example to demonstrate MVVM, its half done

 ## used libraries